chloearianne/tictactoe/README.md

 A Slack custom integration for playing a game of tic tac toe within a channel.

 ## Usage
 - `/ttt start [@user]` challenges @user to a game.
+Anyone can run this command.
 - `/ttt display` displays the current status of the board and whose turn it currently is.
+Anyone can run this command.
 - `/ttt move [space on board]` is used to make a move, marking the corresponding space with an X or an O depending on the user.
+Only the current user can run this command.
+- `/ttt cancel` is used to cancel a game.
+Only the players of the game can run this command.
+- `/ttt help` displays information about how to play the game.
+Anyone can run this command.

 ## Gameplay details
-The board is represented in a grid fashion, with rows labeled A, B, and C, and columns labeled 1, 2, and 3.
-For example, to mark the bottom row, center spot on your turn, you would use the command `/ttt move C2`.
+Positions on the board are represented by two characters: the first, a letter indicating the row (A, B, or C), and the second, a number indicating the column (1, 2, or 3).
+For example "/ttt move C2" would result in this mark:

+      1    2    3
+A  ... | ... | ...
+B  ... | ... | ...
+C  ... | X | ...

+For rules of tic tac toe, see https://en.wikipedia.org/wiki/Tic-tac-toe.

 Only one game is allowed be active per channel.